 In January 2006, the Iraqi army took over control of FOB Honor from U.S. forces in another transfer of authority of U.S. bases to Iraqi control.
 This was the first transfer of authority within the Green Zone and increased the Iraqi forces presence and role in operations of central Baghdad.

-FOB Steel Dragon is in the "Green Zone" section of Baghdad.
+FOB Steel Dragon was in the "Green Zone" section of Baghdad.

 As of August 2004 the 89th Military Police Brigade was at Camp Steel Dragon, Baghdad, Iraq.